-A typical 35 x 12.50-15 might show a maximum load rating of 2550 lbs.
-A/T 35 PSI.
-That means A/T 35 PSI, those four tires can carry 10,200 lbs., or 5,100 lbs. a pair.
-Your Jeep weighs 4,500 lbs..
+A typical 35 x 12.50-15 might show a maximum load rating of 2550 pounds at 35 psi.
+That means at 35 psi, those four tires can carry 10,200 pounds, or 5,100 pounds a pair.
+Your Jeep weighs 4,500 pounds.
 How much pressure do you need again?
 There are many ways of finding the new street pressure for a new set of big tires.
 All involve some trial and error.
 Here's one way.

 The final check is the heat test.
 All tires generate a certain amount of heat running down the highway and this heat will raise the tire pressure somewhat.
 This is normal.
 Pressure too low will generate more heat than normal.
 Check for this by measuring tire pressure after a short, high speed run.